-The basic financial statements of the Niagara Tobacco Asset Securitization Corporation ("NTASC") have been prepared in conformity with accounting principles generally accepted in the United States of America applied to government units.
-The Governmental Accounting Standards Board (the "GASB") is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
+The basic financial statements of the Niagara Tobacco Asset Securitization Corporation ("NTASC") have been prepared in conformity with accounting principles generally accepted in the United States of America as applied to governmental units.
+The Governmental Accounting Standards Board ("GASB") is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
 The more significant of NTASC's accounting policies are described below.